Imported chicken that is being declared as spent fowl is displacing Canadian production and costing Canada millions of dollars.

 Whereas chicken coming into Canada is subject to import controls, spent fowl is not – there is no limit on how much can be imported.
 In 2012, Canada imported more spent fowl breast meat than was actually produced in the entire U.S. This is of course impossible, and points directly to the existence of import fraud.
 In 2016, Canada imported the equivalent of 93% of the U.S.’s entire spent fowl production – despite the fact that the U.S. exports spent fowl to countries other than Canada, and that there is also a substantial American domestic demand for spent fowl meat.
 Clearly something is amiss.

 Not only does this fraudulent activity undermine the Canadian chicken sector’s ability to contribute to the Canadian economy, it also puts Canadian consumers at risk.
 If there were to be a chicken meat-related food safety recall in the United States, broiler meat imported from there that was mislabeled as spent fowl at the border would evade the Canadian Food Inspection Agency’s recall efforts, and could result in cases of serious illness.

 What needs to be done?

-The Canadian government must also require truth in labeling to inform consumers; spent fowl is not chicken and it presents a risk to those with egg and egg-related allergies.
+The Canadian government must also require truth in labeling to inform consumers when spent fowl is present in processed food products.
+Spent fowl is not chicken and it presents risks to those with egg and egg-related allergies.